How to Stop Water Leaks from Your HVAC System

 Checking the drain pan requires identifying cracks, rust or damage that could cause leaks.
 If you find any standing water, carefully empty it to prevent overflow.

-When it comes to minor cracks, you may implement temporary fixes such as sealants.
+When it comes to minor cracks, you need to do temporary fixes such as sealants.
 However, permanent repairs are necessary for long-lasting results.
 For this, you’ll need to contact professionals who regularly inspect and maintain the drain pan.

 5. Condensate Pump Checks